Adjusting sync points, working with the waveform and spectrogram.

-In some cases you'll want to sync your songs manually.
-Either because the song has not been synced properly, or because you want to learn more about the inner structure of the song you're working on.
-To enter manual sync mode, load a song and select Sync / Enter Sync Mode from the system menu.
+In some cases you'll want to sync your songs manually, either to improve timing or to learn more about the structure of a song.
+Load a song and enter manual sync mode by selecting Sync / Enter sync mode from the system menu.

 Move your mouse over a beat that you’d like to adjust.
-While holding down the mouse button, drag the beat to it’s correct position.
-Repeat adding new points at about four bars of distance, until you reach the end of the score.
+While holding down the mouse button, drag the beat to the correct position.

-When synchronising your songs, it can be extremely useful to turn on both the backing track and and the synth master track.
-You can even pan the backing track to the left channel, the synth notes to the right channel.
-This way you'll hear every single mistake quite precisely while setting sync points.
+It can be extremely useful to turn on both the backing track and and the synth master track in sync mode.
+You can even pan the backing track to the left, the synth notes to the right.
+This way you'll hear every single mistake precisely while setting sync points.

 The backing track and synth tracks can be turned on/off in the left side menu, by clicking the mute/unmute icon of the corresponding track.

-The spectrogram displays the notes extracted from the backing track and the notes in the tab on two separate layers.
-The blurred lines represent the notes extracted from the audio track.
-The narrower and darker lines show the transcribed notes from the tab.
+The spectrogram displays the notes extracted from the backing track and the notes in the score on two separate layers.
+The blurred lines represent the notes from the audio track.
+The narrower and darker lines show the notes from the score.

-Ideally the two layers overlap each other.
+Ideally the two layers overlap.
 In reality the blurred audio layer contains some level of noise coming from distortion effects, scratching, plucking, sliding instrument noises, percussion sounds and many other sources.
-However, the most characteristic notes are clearly visible.
-The bass line can be recognised quite easily for example, and solo parts are easy to spot as well.
+However, many characteristic notes are clearly visible.
+Solo parts and bass lines can be recognised quite easily for example.